RafalJachimczyk/pki-jwt-exchange-prototype/readme.md

 - Serverside JWTs - utilising issued client ids and asymmetric private keys (to review if this is different or extension of the options above e.g. for external partners)
 - Kerberos - not sure https://security.stackexchange.com/questions/72179/continued-use-of-kerberos
 - Anything else...?

+## Option analysis list of factors (rough form for now)
+- Industry direction
+- Community support
+- Complexity
+- Dependencies
+- Support and maintainance considerations
+- To be continued

 ## Possible consideration
 - https://github.com/coreos/jwtproxy